robtweed/golgi/TUTORIAL.md

       </demo-div>

-## So What just Happened?
+## How And Why Did The Example Work?

 Let's analyse in detail what happened and why.

 ### The Root Application Module

 Let's start with the root application module.

+#### The Context Object

 The first thing to notice is that we extended the *context* object with the path for the directory we created for our assembly files:

       let context = {